Holidays

 If you book online, make sure that you use a website with a secure payment facility.

-The Civil Aviation Authority produces an updatedcomparison table of optional fees and charges, such as charges for checking in luggage, reserved seating, meals and refreshments applied by major airlines operating in the UK.
+The Civil Aviation Authority produces an updated comparison table of optional fees and charges, such as charges for checking in luggage, reserved seating, meals and refreshments and debit/credit card charges applied by major airlines operating in the UK.
 This will allow you to check the extra costs applicable on top of your ticket price.

 Holiday insurance

+Most tour operators require you to have adequate insurance cover when you book.
+You can choose to take the tour operator's insurance, arrange your own or take the travel agent's.
+Shop around and compare prices and level of cover before you go ahead.
+It is illegal for a tour operator / travel agent to insist that you take its own insurance.
 It is vital that you obtain adequate cover for the type of holiday you are planning.
-Will you be undertaking risky activities on holiday, such as skiing, parasailing orscuba diving?
+(Will you be undertaking risky activities on holiday such as skiing, parasailing orscuba diving?)
 Make sure your insurance covers you for the sort of activities you may want to do.
 If you have a pre-existing medical condition, always inform the prospective insurer and make sure you are covered.
 If you are worried that you may have to cancel a holiday, you might want to consider taking out cancellation insurance.

 What can you do to protect your money?

-If you use a debit card to purchase the holiday or if you use a credit card and the price is less than 100 (your rights under Section 75 of the Consumer Credit Act 1974 would not apply), you may be able to take advantage of the chargeback scheme.
+If you use a debit card to purchase the holiday or if you use a credit card and the price of the holiday is less than £100 (your rights under Section 75 of the Consumer Credit Act 1974 would not apply), you may be able to take advantage of the chargeback scheme.
 Chargeback is the term used by card providers for reclaiming a card payment from the trader's bank.
-If you can provide evidence of a breach of contract (the tour operator ceases trading, for example) you can ask your card provider to attempt to recover the payment.
+If you can provide evidence of a breach of contract - the tour operator ceases trading for example - you can ask your card provider to attempt to recover the payment.
 Check with your card provider as to how the scheme rules apply to your card, whether internet transactions are covered and what the time limit is for making a claim.

-If things go wrong before you go on your holiday
+If things go wrong before you go on holiday

-There may be occasions when the organiser will be required to make significant changes to your contract, for example no longer being able to provide the resort or accommodation you booked, there are significant alterations to the travel services, they cannot fulfil a special requirement or an increase in the price of the holiday is more than 8%.
+There may be occasions where the tour operator will make significant changes to essential terms relating to the package holiday you have booked - for example, no longer being able to provide the resort or accommodation you booked, significant alterations to the itinerary or a major change in the flight times.
+If this happens the Package Travel Regulations state that you must be:

 If things go wrong when on holiday